jacobpaine/mud_mysql/README.md

 # mud_mysql
-A game environment to be  prototyped for use in Metro schools as a supplementary tool for forieign language classes (French, Mandarin).
+A game environment to be  prototyped for use in Nashville Metro Public Schools schools as a supplementary tool for foreign language classes (French, Mandarin).